 The security team is alerted before an attacker can exploit the misconfiguration, preventing a potential data breach.

-dotSec’s goal was to create an automated monitoring and alerting system that ensured vulnerabilities were prioritized and patched within defined SLAs.
-SIEM was used to track scan results, monitor patching status, and provide early warnings on aging vulnerabilities before they became a security liability.
+dotSec’s goal was to create an automated monitoring and alerting system that ensured vulnerabilities were prioritised and patched within defined SLAs.
+SIEM was used to track scan results, monitor patching status, and provide early warnings on ageing vulnerabilities before they became a security liability.

 An organization needs to ensure that all high-risk vulnerabilities are patched within the required timeframes.